steven-moon/personal-portfolio-mvp-catalyst-prototype/DEVELOPER-GUIDE.md

 2. **Pages**: Assemble components into full pages
 3. **Data**: Mock data is in `src/data/` directory

+For API integration, refer to the [Networking Guide](./NETWORKING-GUIDE.md).

 ### Design System

 - The project uses a neumorphic design system